dotnet-script/dotnet-script/README.md

 ### Multiline mode

 Using Roslyn syntax parsing, we also support multiline REPL mode.
-This means that if you have an uncompleted code block and press <kbd>Enter</kbd>, we will automatically enter the multline mode.
+This means that if you have an uncompleted code block and press <kbd>Enter</kbd>, we will automatically enter the multiline mode.
 The mode is indicated by the `*` character.
 This is particularly useful for declaring classes and other more complex constructs.

 ```
 ~$ dotnet script